 The language has many dialects, including Hlubi, Ndlambe, Mpondomise, Thembu, Gcaleka, Gaika or Ngqika, Bomvana, Xesibe, Mpondo or Pondo and Maho.

 The clicking sound, which is created by putting the tongue to the side of the mouth, resembles the sound given to a trotting horse.
 This is used to pronounce the ”x” properly.

 When written, Xhosa uses the Latin alphabet.
-But the spoken Xhosa has many sounds that have no equivalent in English, particularly the clicks.
+But the spoken Xhosa (like in Black Panther) has many sounds that have no equivalent in English, particularly the clicks.
 The clicking sound came from a group of African languages, the Khoisan languages that are very distinct because of their clicking consonants.
 Many of the languages belonging to the Khoisan group are already endangered and some have become extinct.